Inference on a Distribution Function from Ranked Set Samples

 \section{Abstract}

 Consider independent observations $(X_1,R_1)$, $(X_2,R_2)$, \ldots, $(X_n,R_n)$ with random or fixed ranks $R_i \in \{1,2,\ldots,k\}$, while conditional on $R_i = r$, the random variable $X_i$ has the same distribution as the $r$-th order statistic within a random sample of size $k$ from an unknown continuous distribution function $F$.
 Such observation schemes are utilized in situations in which ranking observations is much easier than obtaining their precise values.
-Two wellknown special cases are ranked set sampling ( ) with $k = n$ and $R_i = i$, and judgement post-stratification ( ) with $R_i \sim \mathrm{Unif}(\{1,2,\ldots,k\})$.
+Two well-known special cases are ranked set sampling ( ) and judgement post-stratification ( ).

-Within a rather general setting we analyze and compare the asymptotic distribution of three different estimators of the distribution function $F$.
-The asymptotics are for fixed number $k$ and $n \to \infty$.
-The three estimators under consideration are the stratified estimator of , a new moment-based estimator, and the nonparametric maximum-likelihood estimator of .
-Our results on the latter estimator generalize and refine the analysis of .
-It turns out that it is asymptotically more efficient than the former two estimators.
-The efficiency gain over the new estimator is typically rather small, whereas the inefficiency of the stratified estimator may be quite severe in imbalanced settings.
+Within a general setting including unbalanced ranked set sampling we derive and compare the asymptotic distributions of three different estimators of the distribution function $F$ as $n \to \infty$ with fixed $k$: The stratified estimator of , the nonparametric maximum-likelihood estimator of and a moment-based estimator of .
+Our functional central limit theorems generalize and refine previous asymptotic analyses.
+In addition we discuss briefly pointwise and simultaneous confidence intervals for the distribution function $F$ with guaranteed coverage probability for finite sample sizes.

-Finally we describe briefly pointwise and simultaneous confidence intervals for the distribution function $F$ with guaranteed coverage probability for finite sample sizes.
-This may be accomplished by considering the conditional distribution of the data, given the ranks $R_1$, $R_2$, \ldots, $R_n$.
-In particular, pointwise confidence intervals for $F$ may be obtained by adapting a method of .
+The methods are illustrated with a real data example, and the potential impact of imperfect rankings is investigated in a small simulation experiment.
+All in all, the moment-based estimator seems to offer a good compromise between efficiency and robustness versus imperfect ranking, in addition to computational efficiency.